 Larger Buses Dominate Electric School Bus Sales

-The dataset includes 11 different electric school bus manufacturers, with three major players: Thomas Built Buses, Blue Bird and Lion Electric.
-While Thomas has the highest number of committed electric school buses, Blue Bird currently leads in the number of buses that have been delivered or are in operation.
+The dataset includes 13 different electric school bus manufacturers, with three major players: Blue Bird, Thomas Built Buses and Lion Electric, in order of buses committed.

-School buses are generally classified into four categories based on size and construction: the smaller types A and B, which carry between 10 and 30 passengers, and the larger types C and D, which carry between 50 and 90 students.
+School buses are generally classified into four categories based on size and construction: the smaller types A and B, which carry between 10 and 30 passengers and the larger types C and D, which carry between 50 and 90 students.
 The top three manufacturers all offer Type C electric models, which is the most common bus type, according to a 2021 maintenance survey conducted by School Bus Fleet Magazine.
-This aligns with our findings on electric school bus types; 55% of committed electric school buses are Type C, while 25% are the bigger Type D.
+This aligns with our findings on electric school bus types; 54% of committed electric school buses are Type C, while 27% are the bigger Type D.

 Is Electric School Bus Adoption Occurring Equitably?

-Note that the 1st quartile represents the highest income levels and the 4th quartile represents the lowest.
+Note that the first quartile represents the highest income levels and the fourth quartile represents the lowest.

-As seen in the above chart, school districts with the highest levels of PM2.5 air pollution have committed more electric school buses.
+We compiled data on concentrations of Particle Matter (PM2.5) and ozone in school districts because of the harmful health effects of these pollutants, their close linkage to diesel exhaust and the availability of data.
+The data shows school districts with the highest levels of PM2.5 air pollution have committed more electric school buses.
 The trend differs slightly with ozone pollution.
-While the highest quartile of ozone pollution also contains the most buses, 25% of buses are in areas with the lowest levels of ozone, compared to three percent of buses that are in areas with the lowest levels of PM2.5.
-We focused on these two pollutants because of their close linkage to diesel exhaust and the availability of data.
+While the highest quartile of ozone pollution also contains the most buses, 30% of buses are in areas with the lowest levels of ozone, compared to 11% of buses that are in areas with the lowest levels of PM2.5.

-However, the metrics we have chosen are by no means comprehensive.
-WRI will be conducting more in-depth research on the equity of electric school bus adoption and continuing to work alongside partners to ensure that underserved communities remain front-and-center in the transition.
+It’s important to note that the metrics we have chosen are by no means comprehensive.
+WRI is conducting more in-depth research on the equity of electric school bus adoption and continuing to work alongside partners to ensure that underserved communities remain front-and-center in the transition.